Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 John was given a reduction in rank to private.
 As events would unfold, the remaining companies of the 3rd Regiment were “mustered out” of the Army on November 9, 1865, and it couldn’t have come at a better time for the now-Private Love.

 He had been given a furlough in February as part of his promotion to Sergeant, and during this time at home their first child was conceived.
 Years later, documents show their son, William John Love died of scarlet fever on December 30, 1869, at age 4.
 No birth certificate was found, but a birth in either November or December of 1865 fits the timeline.
-Another son was stillborn, one died of typhoid fever, but two sons and a daughter lived to adulthood.
+Another son was stillborn, a third died of typhoid fever, but two sons and a daughter lived to adulthood.

 The studio portrait of him, above, was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
 Why is the “10” on his cap and what are the medals for?
 He didn’t get them while he was in the Army.